single-spa/single-spa/docs/root-application.md

 - `hashchange` or `popstate` event
 - `pushState` or `replaceState` is called
 - [`triggerAppChange`](/docs/single-spa-api.md#triggerappchange) api is called on single-spa
-- Whenever the `checkActivityFunctions` support method is called (not called by the library)
+- Whenever the `checkActivityFunctions` method is called

 ## Calling singleSpa.start()
 The [`start()` api](/docs/single-spa-api.md#start) **must** be called by your root application in order for child